pavan62/ckeditor5/docs/framework/architecture/ui-components.md

 import { Essentials } from '@ckeditor/ckeditor5-essentials';
 import { Bold, Italic } from '@ckeditor/ckeditor5-basic-styles';

+// Create a plugin registering the button which toggles the dialog visibility.
-class MinimalisticDialog extends Plugin {
+// Read more about creating the plugins here: https://ckeditor.com/docs/ckeditor5/latest/installation/plugins/plugins.html. class MinimalisticDialog extends Plugin {
 	get requires() {
 		return [ Dialog ];
 	}

 	init() {
-		this.editor.ui.componentFactory.add( 'showDialog', locale => {
+		// Add a button to the component factory so it is available for the editor. this.editor.ui.componentFactory.add( 'showDialog', locale => {
 			const buttonView = new ButtonView( locale );